SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 Because an unowned reference is assumed to *always* have a value, it is always defined as a nonoptional type.

-You indicate an unowned reference by placing one of the following keywords before a property or variable declaration:
+You indicate an unowned reference by writing one of the following before a property or variable declaration:

 ``unowned(safe)``